moengage/PodSpecs/README.md

 # MoEngage CocoaPods Specs

-This repository serves as a private CocoaPod specs host for MoEngage pods.
+This repository serves as a CocoaPod specs host for MoEngage pods.

 ## Overview

-This is a private spec repository that contains podspec files for MoEngage's internal and proprietary pods.
+This is a spec repository that contains podspec files for MoEngage's pods.
 It allows MoEngage to distribute and manage its CocoaPods independently from the public CocoaPods trunk.

 ## Adding This Specs Repository

-To use pods from this private specs repository, you need to add it to your CocoaPods installation.
+To use pods from this specs repository, you need to add it to your CocoaPods installation.

 ### Option 1: Command Line